backupbrew/switchbrew/IPC Marshalling.md

 | 1    | 15-0  | Rest of address.          |
 | 1    | 31-16 | Size                      |

+Ignored by kernel unless the cmdreply has bufX-descriptor enabled?

 ### Buffer descriptor X

 This one is packed even worse than A, they inserted the bit38-36 of the